ProjectInfinity/PocketLotto/README.md

-#PocketLotto
+# PocketLotto

-A open source lottery plugin with support for PocketVote.
+A open source lottery plugin with support for PocketVote and economy plugins.

-_Currently a work in process, a few things are needed before this can be completed such as improving the situation in regards to economy plugins._
+_This plugin is currently a work in progress, it should be functional but so far only includes support for Economy2.
+EconomyAPI will be added at a later date._